What is a Debt Default?

 Debt default notice

-Before a debt becomes in default, a notice of debt default is sent by the creditor to the borrower, stating how far behind the debtor is of his or her payments, as well as how much is needed to keep the payments updated.
-Usually, the notice gives the debtor about two weeks to cover up the missed payments.
+Before a debt becomes in default, a notice of debt default is sent by the creditor to the borrower, stating how far behind the debtor is in his or her payments, as well as how much is needed to keep the payments updated.
+Usually, the notice gives the debtor about two weeks to cover the missed payments.
 Otherwise, the debt will default.